PhoenixInteractiveNL/emuControlCenter/README.md

 It's possible to load and parse roms even when they are archived with ZIP / 7-Zip / RAR. emuControlCenter can get the checksums directly without unpacking compressed files.
 It's also possible to parse one or more ROMs from a single ZIP / 7-ZIP / RAR-File!

-### Download emulators directly from emuDownloadCenter!

-With the EDC module you can instantly download, install and configure emulators in a few clicks without searching for them on the internet!

 ### Import/Export video & images from EmuMovies / No-Intro